SanjeevStephan/DigitalSpace/MySoftwares-A-Z.md

       NaturalReader is a downloadable text-to-speech desktop software for personal use.
       This easy-to-use software with natural-sounding voices can read to you any text such as Microsoft Word files, webpages, PDF files, and E-mails.
+* <a href="https://upstox.com/knowledge-base/how-to-download-and-install-nest/">NEST Trader Platform.</a>

+      What is NEST Trader?
+      NEST trader is a Upstox trading software where orders are placed for buying/selling of listed shares on the exchange.
 ## O
 * <a href="https://obsproject.com/">OBS Studio</a>